The psychology of cheating in sports, from chess champions playing dirty to tennis stars’ foul play

 Igors Rausis, a disgraced chess grandmaster who was banned from tournaments in 2019 for six years after he was caught cheating by using a phone while sitting on a toilet, has been spotted competing under a new name.

 Players became suspicious of the unrated “Isa Kasimi” after he thrashed an opponent at a small tournament in Latvia.
-Rausis, now 59, had been the oldest player in the top 100, and was not breaching his ban because the tournament was not organised by the World Chess Federation – but his return has got plenty of chess players seething.
+Causes, now 59, had been the oldest player in the top 100 and was not breaching his ban because the tournament was not organised by the World Chess Federation – but his return has got plenty of chess players seething.

-“In psychology we look at two types of athletes,” he tells i.
-“Taskorientated athletes are into selfimprovement, working really hard to get where they want to get, and they feel pleased with improvement.
-Then there’s the ego-orientated athletes, who just want to win.
-They might think: ‘I need victory, it doesn’t matter what I do, I need to win and then I’ll feel pleased.
-If I need to cheat, or undermine something my opponent is doing then I’ll do that’.”
+“In psychology, we look at two types of athletes,” he tells i.
+“Taskorientated athletes are into self-improvement, working hard to get where they want, and they feel pleased with the improvement.
+Then there are the ego-orientated athletes who want to win.
+They might think: ‘I need a victory, it doesn’t matter what I do, I need to win, and then I’ll feel pleased.
+If I need to cheat or undermine something my opponent is doing, then I’ll do that.”

 Forzoni regularly encounters tennis players who say they can’t bear watching their opponent cheat by saying a ball is out when it is clearly in, simply to try and win a point.
 “The game becomes an ego game where if they win, their ranking goes up, and they feel better.
 But then they always reach a block where they can no longer do that as umpires are involved, and then anxiety comes in.
 They feel the pressure and often start shouting and screaming and go on the attack.”

-If you’re of that inclination, then guilt does not come into it.
+If you’re inclined, then guilt does not come into it.
 Forzoni likens it to someone robbing a bank or mugging you.